tumble-weed/myhelp/help.md

 # 1 2
 # git unstage a file
 git reset -- <filepath>
-# git see previous commiteed version of a file
+# SF git see previous commiteed version of a file
 # git undelete a file
 git checkout -- setup.py
 # vim get output of last bash command to paste into vim